pcgrenier/pcgrenier.github.io/source/_posts/2015-02-07-developing-a-custom-apache-nifi-processor-json.markdown

 categories: [Apache Nifi, Processors]
 ---

-The list of available Apache Nifi processors is extensive as document in [Getting Started with Apache Nifi]({{ site.url }}/apache-nifi-processors/).
+The list of available Apache Nifi processors is extensive as document in [this post]({{ site.url }}/apache-nifi-processors/).
 There is still a need to develop your own, to pull data from a database, to process an uncommon file format, or many other unique situations.
 So to get you started we will work through a basic processor that takes a json file as input and a json path as a parameter to place into the contents and an attribute.
 The full source is hosted on [Github](https://github.com/pcgrenier/nifi-examples).

 <!-- more -->